marctrem/usbarmory-wiki-fork/Secure-boot.md

 => fuse read 3 0x1 31
 ```

-The fused hash must now be locked to prevent bits set to 0 to be fused to 1
+The fused hash must be locked to prevent bits set to 0 to be fused to 1
 later on:

 ```